What is a PCAP file?

 PCAP File Header Format

-A PCAP file always starts with a 24 byte header containing the following fields:
+A PCAP file always starts with a 24 byte header, referred to as pcap_file_header in the libpcap source code, which contains the following fields:

 - Magic Number (4 bytes) = d4 c3 b2 a1